samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 #### Assign Ability Scores

-Once you’ve generated six scores, assign them to Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma, keeping in mind your class’s primary ability.
+Once you've generated six scores, assign them to Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma, keeping in mind your class's primary ability.
 Fill in the ability modifiers as well.

-If you’re using the Standard Array option, consult the Standard Array by Class table for suggestions on where to assign scores for your character’s class.
-The table puts the highest scores in a class’s main abilities.
+If you're using the Standard Array option, consult the Standard Array by Class table for suggestions on where to assign scores for your character's class.
+The table puts the highest scores in a class's main abilities.
 If you used a different method to generate the scores, you may still use this table to guide where you place your highest and lowest scores.

 ##### Standard Array by Class